• Home

 Immediately contact the Case Coordinator to see if a warrant has been issued for your arrest.

 Domestic Violence Court is still a court of law.
 Although you do not need to wear a suit and tie, you should not wear shorts, flip flops, hats, tank tanks or anything that you would not wear to a job interview.
-If you need to come directly from work (or go directly to work), you can wear your uniform, so long as your work uniform is not shorts, flip flops or shorts.
+If you need to come directly from work (or go directly to work), you can wear your uniform, so long as your work uniform does not include shorts, flip flops or a hat.

 A Hope Card is a new program being launched by Clay County Domestic Violence Court.
 It is the size of a credit card and contains all the information that a victim needs about his or her Order of Protection.
 These cards will be given to all victims at no cost when they receive a Full Order of Protection.